rtang03/fabric-cd/DEVELOPMENT.md

 # DEVELOPER SECTION
-This document is for use by repo contributor.
+This document is for use by gitOps contributor.

 **IMPORTANT NOTE**